Joseph-hackathon/Nero-Latte/README.md

 By **blending AI-driven automation with an engaging and educational experience**, Nero Latte ensures that users not only **use DeFi tools efficiently** but also **understand and enjoy the process**.

+## How to use Sponsor
+- **Across Protocol:** Across Protocol uses the Across Cross-Chain SDK to extract information from user conversations, including source chain, destination chain, token amount, token name, and recipient.
+Using this data, the getQuote function calculates the bridge intent route and includes the optimal route in the intent pool.
+Once the relayer executes these intents, the bridging process is completed.

 ## Key Features
 ✅ **AI-Powered DeFi Automation** – Seamlessly execute cross-chain transactions.
 ✅ **Espresso Network Education** – Short AI-generated animations explain how transactions work.